Shub2384/blocklypy-vscode/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A Visual Studio Code extension to interact with LEGO® Hubs running the Pybricks and official HubOSv3 firmware.
+A Visual Studio Code extension to interact with LEGO® Hubs running the Pybricks and official HubOS v3 firmware.

 ## Features

 Streamline your Pybricks and LEGO SPIKE coding experience with:

-- **Connect/disconnect your Hub** via Bluetooth
+- **Connect/disconnect your Hub** via Bluetooth or USB
 - **Start/stop programs** directly from VS Code
 - **Compile and upload Python scripts** from your workspace
 - **View compilation and runtime errors** in your code